hyucek/shutter-ocr/README.md

 ```

 ## Usage tips
-Shutter can be run in "Draw a rectangle..." mode with
+- Shutter can be run in "Draw a rectangle..." mode with
 ```bash
 shutter -s
 ```
+- Run a plugin hotkey is `Shift+Ctrl+P`
+- Run the plugin hotkey is `Alt+R`